Albert Chevalier: Early life

-Chevalier was born at 17 St Anne's Villas, Royal Crescent, London.
+Chevalier was born at 17 St Ann's Villas, Royal Crescent, London.
 The son of Jean Onésime Chevalier, a French master at Kensington School, and his Welsh wife, Ellen Louisa Mathews; he had five siblings, two of whom died in infancy.
 His surviving brothers were Bertram, who in later life became a freelance photographer, and Auguste, who was better known as Charles Ingle, a composer of music hall songs.
 Chevalier was educated at Clanricarde College, Bayswater, and later, St Mary's College, Richmond.
 From a young age he showed an interest in acting and privately performed scenes from The September Gale for his family when he was eight years old.

 In 1869 Chevalier made his amateur debut on the stage performing as Mark Anthony in Shakespeare's Julius Caesar, at Cornwall Hall in Notting Hill.
 A year later, on 17 August, and at the same venue, he performed some minor scenes from The September Gale, this time to a paying audience.
 When he was 14 he joined a local amateur dramatics group called the Roscius Dramatic Club, where he adopted the stage name, Albert Knight.
 When he left education, and to pay his drama fees, Chevalier took up a position as a clerk in a newspaper office, and then as a pupil teacher.
 It was in that job that his father introduced him to the playwright Dion Boucicault who arranged for a friend to mentor Chevalier's start in the theatre.